-The Department of Jobs, Enterprise & Innovation oversees the Employment Permits system.
+The Department of Business, Enterprise & Innovation oversees the Employment Permits system.
 You can make an application online, and they offer a user guide for this application process.
-There are nine different forms of employment permits a non-EEA national can apply for which can be found on the Department of Jobs Enterprise & Innovation (DJEI) website.
+There are nine different forms of employment permits a non-EEA national can apply for which can be found on the Department of Jobs Enterprise & Innovation (DBEI) website.
 General Employment Permits and Critical Skills Permits are the most common forms of employment permits.

 If you are not from Europe but have been granted a separate right of residence in the State from the Minister of Justice you may be exempt from needing an employment permit.
 The right to residence might be from being a spouse/civil partner of an Irish/EEA national, being the parent of an Irish citizen child, or being granted humanitarian leave to remain in the State.